solidjs/solid-start/docs/api/useParams.md

 ### Fetch data based on the path params

 The route path parameters are usually used to fetch data from the server based on the current route.
-For the best user experience with parallel loading of data and route code, you should fetch the data in the the `Route`'s data function.
+For the best user experience with parallel loading of data and route code, you should fetch the data in the `Route`'s data function.
 The data function is passed the `params` object as an argument.

 In some cases, you might want to create async resources within your component tree, outside the `routeData` function.
 Here, you would need to get the params from the `useParams` hook.